 Although the energy efficiency aspect of SCL has already been discussed, application examples provide further detail to support the benefit of efficient motor operation.

 Motor size can be reduced due to efficient operation with SCL.
-Since SCL utilizes measured motor characteristics in motor model algorithms (as opposed open loop vector, where nameplate motor data is entered into a generic model), the motors are operated more efficiently and with less heating and motor losses.
+Since SCL utilizes measured motor characteristics in motor model algorithms (as opposed to open loop vector, where nameplate motor data is entered into a generic model), the motors are operated more efficiently and with less heating and motor losses.

 As an example, motor manufacturer Moteg was able to shrink a steering pump design by over 8 ¾” (223 mm) in length and reduce the weight from 46kg to 8kg.
 Additionally, since SCL allows encoderless operation, the motor design was also changed from an asynchronous induction motor to a more efficient PM servo motor.

 Peak current reduction during abrupt load can be mitigated with SCL.
 Since the motor characteristics are learned and the motor current and voltage are actively measured as part of the motor model control loop, this allows for precise and responsive speed and torque control.
 The result is that current spikes due to abrupt load changes are minimized.
-In an extension of the previous steering pump example, under an abrupt loading condition such as hitting a curb the unit operating in SCL drew a significantly less current (10A) compared to the open loop operation which drew in excess of 20A and resulted in an over current fault.
+In an extension of the previous steering pump example, under an abrupt loading condition such as hitting a curb, the unit operating in SCL drew a significantly less current (10A) compared to the open-loop operation which drew in excess of 20A and resulted in an overcurrent fault.

 In summary, SCL can significantly reduce motor current during nominal operation and drastically reduce peaks during abrupt loads